Sofia Rei: Mycale, The Song Project, and other collaborations

 Aca Seca, Pedrito Martinez and La Bomba de Tiempo.

 Teaching

-Rei works with Berklee College of Music's Global Initiatives in various programs including its itinerant project Berklee Latino.
-She has been a member of the Voice department and Songwriting department since 2011.
-She has taught at the New England Conservatory and the New York Jazz Academy, and teaches vocal improvisation and styles training workshops internationally.
+Rei is currently a Professor at NYU’s Clive Davis Institute, where she teaches in the areas of Performance and Musicianship, while also serving as the Director of Global Studies.
+Previously, she was a member of the Voice and Songwriting departments at Berklee College of Music from 2011 to 2014, and was involved with Berklee College of Music's Global Initiatives, contributing to various programs such as its itinerant project Berklee Latino.
+She has also taught at the New England Conservatory and the New School College of Performing Arts, offering workshops internationally on vocal improvisation and styles training.

 Media Appearances

 Rei appeared unscripted on the program Conan in a remote with Conan O'Brien.
 She was talking on her phone with her sister when Conan, who was looking for an address while doing a comedy bit of delivering Chinese food, saw her while she was reclining on the open window of her apartment and greeted her.
-She greeted back, gave him directions and taught him to drink Argentinian mate.
+She greeted back, gave him directions and taught him to drink Argentine mate.
 The video can be found on the official YouTube channel of Conan O'Brien, called Team Coco.